Scarlett100/tech257_azure_linux/intro_to_azure/custom_image.md

     the option to change is azure compute gallery: no,capture only a managed gallery (change to this)

     call it name_of_vm_first image

+# Document process of automating deployment of an app

+# remove image + vm + its parts